bert2/microscope/README.md

 # microscope

-A CodeLens extension for Visual Studio that lets you inspect the intermediate language instructions (IL) of a method.
+A CodeLens extension for Visual Studio that lets you inspect the intermediate language instructions of a method.

 WIP: not published on the VS extension marketplace yet.